2020s in music: Notable alternative acts

 Influenced by the COVID-19 pandemic, many artists created unplugged, "stripped-down" music mainly driven by acoustic or classical music instruments and melancholic subject matter.

 Taylor Swift shifted from mainstream pop to adopt indie folk, alternative rock, and chamber pop styles.
 She released two of the best-selling albums of 2020, Folklore and Evermore.
 Both debuted at number one on the Billboard 200 chart, with their respective lead singles, "Cardigan" and "Willow" doing the same on the Hot 100 chart.
 Folklore spent a record eight weeks atop the Billboard 200, and won the Album of the Year at the 63rd Annual Grammy Awards.
 Journalists contextualized both the albums as timely "pandemic projects", exploring the period's struggles through introspective and escapist themes.

 Lana Del Rey released two folk-inspired studio albums in 2021: Chemtrails over the Country Club and Blue Banisters.
 Her ninth album, Did You Know That There's A Tunnel Under Ocean Blvd, was released in 2023 to instant acclaim.
 The album was nominated for Album of the Year at the 66th Grammy Awards, with single "A&W" being nominated for Song of the Year, among other things.

 Lorde ventured into psychedelic folk-pop in her third studio album, Solar Power, an apparent contrast to her previous album Melodrama.
 This transition from dance pop and electropop into indie and folk-pop has garnered the term "solar powerification", as many other artists have also made this shift.
 A prominent example includes Carly Rae Jepsen, with her changeover from her disco-infused albums Dedicated and Dedicated Side B into her stripped back, synth-based record The Loneliest Time.
+Lorde released her fourth studio album, Virgin, to acclaim in 2025.